 Bilateral cooperation/mutual assistance agreements have been executed between competition authorities (primarily of developed countries) since the 1990s.
-These agreements provide 1) negative comity (i.e., they require consideration of the interest of the relevant foreign country in applying one country's domestic competition law, which might lead to domestic competition law not being applied); 2) positive comity (i.e., they. require the competition authorities of countries to enforce their own laws when any anti-competitive practices occur within their borders but have an impact in another country); 3) consultation and notification; and 4) information exchange and cooperation in enforcement.
+These agreements provide 1) negative comity (i.e., they require consideration of the interest of the relevant foreign country in applying one country's domestic competition law, which might lead to domestic competition law not being applied); 2) positive comity (i.e., they require the competition authorities of countries to enforce their own laws when any anti-competitive practices occur within their borders but have an impact in another country); 3) consultation and notification; and 4) information exchange and cooperation in enforcement.

 These provisions are needed because the purpose of bilateral cooperation/mutual assistance agreements is: (1) to settle conflicts of sovereign rights caused by extraterritorial application of competition laws; and (2) to avoid inconsistencies arising from the concurrent application of competition laws of different countries to the same set of facts and cases, rather than to correct the trade-distortive effects of the anti-competitive practice.
 Japan has executed bilateral agreements concerning cooperation on anticompetitive activities with the competition authorities of the U.S. (1999), EU (2003) and Canada (2005).
-Japan has also executed inter-agency memorandums on cooperation or cooperation arrangements with other countries including China, Korea, Brazil, Australia, and Kenya.
+Japan has also executed inter-agency memorandums on cooperation or cooperation arrangements with other countries including China, Korea, Brazil, Australia, Kenya, Mongolia, Singapore, Philippines, and Viet Nam.
 As a result of such agreements and the sharing of information, there are more cases of international cartels involving the simultaneous initiation of global investigations between the authorities of the respective countries.
-Examples of such cases include the marine hose cartel (2007), high-voltage electrical power line cartel (2009), and wire harness cartel (2010), etc. Japan also engages in close information sharing with the competition authorities of other countries in relation to review of business combination, including investigation of the merger between BHP Billiton and Rio Tinto (2008), examination of the iron ore production JV project (2010), and examination of the integration plan between ASML and Cymer (2013), examination of the integration plan between Zimmer and Biomet (2015), examination of the integration plan between Western Digital and SanDisk, and examination of the integration plan between NXP and FSL (2016).
+Examples of such cases include the marine hose cartel (2007), high-voltage electrical power line cartel (2009), wire harness cartel (2010), and bearings cartel (2013), etc. Japan also engages in close information sharing with the competition authorities of other countries, such as the United States, the EC and Korea, in relation to review of business combination, including investigation of the merger between BHP Billiton and Rio Tinto (2008), examination of the iron ore production JV project (2010), and examination of the integration plan between Western Digital, and SanDisk, and examination of the integration plan between NXP and FSL (2016), examination of the integration plan between Qualcomm and NXP (2017) and examination of the acquisition of Brocade by Broadcom.
 Discussions based on the latter case continue not only pursuant to bilateral agreements but also within multilateral frameworks such as the OECD, UNCTAD, APEC and, the International Competition Network (ICN), which was established in 2001 with the competition authorities of interested countries as members.